-If you installed privacyIDEA via DEB or RPM repository you can use the normal system ways of apt-get, aptitude and rpm to upgrade privacyIDEA to the current version.
+If you installed privacyIDEA via DEB or RPM repository you can use the normal system ways of apt-get, aptitude and yum to upgrade privacyIDEA to the current version.

-If you want to upgrade your Ubuntu installtion from privacyIDEA 2.23 to privacyIDEA 3.0, please read Upgrading privacyIDEA to 3.0.
+If you want to upgrade an old Ubuntu installation from privacyIDEA 2.23 to privacyIDEA 3.0, please read upgrade_packaged_legacy.